p2pderivatives/cfd-dlc-js/docs/part3.md

   // Sign a given message using the private key and the R value. public GetSignature(message: string) {
-    const signRequest: cfddlcjs.SchnorrSignRequest = {
+    const signRequest: cfdjs.SchnorrSignRequest = {
       privkey: this.privateKey,
-      kValue: this.kValue,
       message,
+      nonceOrAux: this.kValue,
+      isNonce: true,
     };

-    return cfddlcjs.SchnorrSign(signRequest).hex;
+    return cfdjs.SchnorrSign(signRequest).hex;
   }
 }
 ```

-Here we use two functions from the DLC library:

-- `GetSchnorrPublicNonce` enable getting the R value from the k value of the oracle.
-Note that in a further update this API will change due to updates to the BIP 340 defining Schnorr signature usage in Bitcoin.
-- `SchnorrSignRequest` is the function performing the actual signing.
+The `SchnorrSign` function simply creates a Schnorr signature for a given message, in this case using a fixed nonce (as required for DLC).

 ## Protocol messages

-We will now define the four message types that make up the DLC protocol.
+We will now define the three message types that make up the DLC protocol.

 ### OfferMessage